hhas/SwiftAutomation/doc-source/1 introduction.md

 ## What is SwiftAE?

-SwiftAE allows you to control Apple event-aware ("AppleScriptable") Mac OS X applications from Swift programs.
+SwiftAE allows you to control Apple event-aware ("AppleScriptable") macOS applications from Swift programs.

 For example, to get the value of the first paragraph of the topmost document in TextEdit: